Getsov/Motorsport-Events-Server/README.md

 -   **Method:** GET
 -   **Endpoint:** `/events?page=3&limit=5`

-IMPORTANT: You can use both filtering and pagination with multiple passed values!
+IMPORTANT: You can use both filtering and pagination with multiple passed values and always use `page` and `limit` properties!
 -   **Method:** GET
 -   **Endpoint:** `/events?page=3&limit=5&category=Rally&region=16&category=Drag&region=1`